thebriando/highlighter/README.md

 # Highlighter
+## Link to published website:

-This application highlights strings based on the objects in the highlights array
+This application highlights strings based on the objects in the highlights array.

+String input used in this example: "You will deliver new technology with an adorable puppy.
+Perfect!"

 Each object in the array contains a:
  - startOffset: Where each highlight should begin